raugl/spirv-reflect-zig/README.md

 defer scratch.free(desc_bindings);
 ```

-It also exposes the plain C API with modified pointer types.
+It also exposes the plain C API with appropriate pointer types.

 ## SPIRV-Reflect version & upgrade process